yaprigal/SpringPetClinic/README.md

 The Jenkins pipeline based on docker agent from docker image: <a href="https://hub.docker.com/r/yaronpr/mavenwithdocker">yaronpr/mavenwithdocker:3.6.1-alpine</a><br>
 This image is based on <a href="https://hub.docker.com/_/maven?tab=tags&page=1&name=3.6.1-alpine">maven:3.6.1-alpine</a>image just with docker client install on it<br>
 Why do we need this new docker image ?
 It's allow us to run docker commands during the Jenkins CI process<br>
 How can we connect to docker engine from this image ?
-By adding the follwing mount: args '-v /var/run/docker.sock:/var/run/docker.sock'
+By adding the follwing mount:<br> args '-v /var/run/docker.sock:/var/run/docker.sock'
 <br>
 #### 1st Step (Download JCenter Settings)
 Download the JCenter configuration file - this setting will be used to resolve dependencies from Bintray JCenter<br>